fourjuaneight/blog/content/posts/year-of-quality.md

 ---
 title: Year of Quality
 description: "Every year, the guys over at the Cortex podcast come up with a theme that sets an overarching idea guiding their decisions.
-That got me thinking of some recent media consumption changes I've made recently.
-And so I landed on my first yearly theme; the Year of Quality."
+That got me thinking of some recent media consumption changes I've made recently."
 date: 2019-01-01
 tags:
   - yearly-theme